 On 18th November 1944, a "class 40" bridge was built over the canal where "A" & "C" companies had fought so hard.
 It was named:

 "CAMERON BRIDGE"Lt.
 General Brian Horrocks, 30th Corps Commander wrote: "Had not the 5th Camerons held onto their foothold on the east bank of the Zig canal, the advance of the whole Corps might well have been delayed for an apprciable time".

 The Nederweert canal is to the left of the 3 men.

 This is the approximate position of where "Cameron Bridge" would have been in 1944.
-The Main road runs parallel to the Nederweert Canal, towards Helmond.
-The Picture is looking toward a branch off the Nederweert and is taken from the Zig Canal, side of the road.
-The Zig runs at 90 degrees to the road and Nederweert canal.
+The Main road runs parallel to the Noordervaart canal towards Venlo.
+The Picture is looking toward a branch off the Noordervaart and is taken from the Zig Canal, side of the road.
+The Zig runs at 90 degrees to the road and Noordervaart canal.